Code-Institute-Submissions/latinmix-fitness/README.md

 On the **Contact** page:
 - The user has two options of contact: sending a query via form or contacting diretly from details provided.
+- Users will also be presented with option to register for the business newsletter.
 - On mobile the options will be displayed in block (vertically).
 - On table and desktop, two options will be displayed in line (horizontaly).
 - Studio address and map will be displayed under "Contact Us Directly" option.